-SPRING/Uganda, the Office of the Prime Minister, and members of the tenth Parliament of Uganda are organizing an inaugural Parliamentary Forum on Nutrition to educate lawmakers on the state of nutrition in Uganda.
+Office of the Prime Minister, members of the tenth Parliament of Uganda, and partners are organizing an inaugural Parliamentary Forum on Nutrition to educate lawmakers on the state of nutrition in Uganda.
 USAID implementing partners SPRING, FANTA, Advocacy for Better Health, and Communication for Healthy Communities, along with World Vision Uganda and UNICEF participated in planning for the forum, which will be officially launched in May.

 SPRING participated in the preparation meeting, the first of several, which also included various nutrition stakeholders in the country, permanent secretaries, and parliamentary researchers.
 SPRING also presented on the progress in the prevention and control of anemia, including establishing a conducive environment for programming, research, and training.
 The exhibition brought to light the high levels of malnutrition across the country.
 The stakeholders also highlighted the need for a concrete national policy direction on issues of food security, given the devastating consequences of the current food insecurity and drought.